kut2uky/Wikipedia-LINEbot/README.md

 # Wikipedia-LINEbot

+## Summary
-LINE bot for searching in Wikipedia
+LINE bot for searching in Wikipedia.

+## Usage
+Submit a something word, then bot reply that word's page.